Hiking · skiing · trails · the Great Salt Lake

 45-mile urban trail system

-Salt Lake City: Outdoor Capital of the West
+Salt Lake City: outdoor capital of the West

 Salt Lake City's location at the foot of the Wasatch Range creates a rare combination: a sophisticated, growing city with world-class outdoor recreation literally minutes from downtown.
 The city's unofficial motto, "5 ski resorts, 5 months of summer," undersells the reality — there's genuinely something to do outside year-round.